 The upper canine teeth or "fangs" (called canines in both dogs and cats) are the most common teeth that are retained.
 The next most common teeth are the lower canine teeth and the incisors.
 However, in some cases, the premolar teeth may also be retained.
 If the retained tooth is a lower canine, the permanent lower canine is forced to grow on the inside of the lower jaw and its tip usually grows toward the roof of the mouth, causing pain when your pet eats.

 The retained baby teeth are not as large or as hard (mineralized) as the adult teeth and risk being broken during play or chewing, which can lead to pain or infection at the site.

-Most vets will check for retained teeth at the time of spay or neuter and remove the additional teeth for a small fee (or free, in some cases).
-If your pet is not scheduled to be spayed or neutered, please see your veterinarian to discuss the removal of any retained teeth before dental problems set in.
+Most vets check for retained teeth at the time of spaying or neutering and remove any additional teeth for a small fee (or free, in some cases) while they have your pet under anesthesia.
+If you do not have plans to spay or neuter your pet, see your veterinarian to discuss removal of any retained teeth before dental problems occur.

 If you wait too long to get the baby tooth pulled, the overall bite problems or jaw problems may require pricey pet orthodontic treatment to reposition the teeth.

 Retained deciduous teeth are more common in dogs than in cats.

 It often affects smaller breeds of dog, including Maltese, poodles, Yorkshire terriers, and Pomeranians.
 Also, there is a higher incidence in dogs that have pushed-in faces such as bulldogs, pugs, Boston terriers, and boxers.
 Your furry friend may be more likely to have this condition if your pet's mother or father had the condition.